Jothilakshmi12/Led-control-using-Arduino/README.md

+# Exp 1: Led control using Arduino

 ## NAME: JOTHILAKSHMI PALANI
 ## REG NO: 212223110017
-# EXP 1 : Led-control-using-Arduino

 ## AIM
 To design and implement a system for LED control using an Arduino microcontroller and a push button.